-A procedurally generated puzzle that's different every time, but follows the same logic.
-Even if you solve it, it will never return to its initial state again.
+Heartbreak as a procedurally generated puzzle that's different every time, but follows a similar logic.
+Even if you return it to its initial state, something will have changed.

-A profile image for "Women Who Draw", a large directory of female illustrators around the world.
+A profile image for "Women Who Draw", a large directory of female illustrators.
 The image had to portray a single woman on a white background, within certain dimensions.
 Although the thousands of illustrators interpreting this in their own way have created a fantastic diversity of images, I still found it ironic that all these drawn women still existed within the stated confines.
-In my entry, a somewhat wild-looking woman is pushing out of her box.
+In my entry, a woman is pushing out of her box.